csh970605/csh970605.github.io/_posts/2023-09-15-Gaussian_Distribution.md

 # Gaussian Distribution

-Gaussian distribution also known as normal distribution is a type of continuous probability distribution.<br>
+The Gaussian distribution, also known as the normal distribution, is a type of continuous probability distribution.
 The general form of its [probability density function](https://csh970605.github.io/posts/Probability_RandomVector/#probability-density-function) is :

 <center>